These vegan chocolate truffle squares are smooth and intensely chocolatey.

 - Fill a large bowl with ice and cold water, set aside.
 Line a 9x5 inch pan with parchment paper, set aside.

-- Combine chocolate, sweetener of choice, a pinch of salt and water in a medium-sized heat-proof bowl set over a medium-sized pan of simmering water (don’t let the bottom of the heat-proof bowl touch the water) and melt the mixture over low heat, stirring until fully melted and smooth.
+- Combine chocolate, sweetener, a pinch of salt and water in a medium-sized heat-proof bowl set over a medium-sized pan of simmering water (don’t let the bottom of the heat-proof bowl touch the water) and melt the mixture over low heat, stirring until fully melted and smooth.
 (If you are using tea, first heat the water, add the tea bags and let steep for at least 5 minutes and remove before proceeding with the recipe.)

 - Remove the mixing bowl sitting on top of the pan, wipe the bottom and carefully set into the ice water bowl.
 (If you are using any flavored liqueurs add them now.)